solaris-games/solaris-docs/stars.markdown

  - Build a Warp Gate to accelerate carrier movement.
  - Upgrade the Star by hiring a Specialist which grants special abilities.

+### Split resources

+Split resources is a game setting that means natural resources are split into three different values, each one affecting one type of infrastructure.
+Therefore, stars with e.g. high economy NR, but low industry NR can exist.

+Special star types get specific bonuses that affect their NR:
+- Asteroid fields have a higher economy NR
+- Binary stars have a higher industry NR
+- Nebula stars have a higher science NR

 ## Warp Gates

 **Warp Gates** will improve the speed by times 3 of what Carriers typically